Jenefer Neale MSc. BCBA

 My Approach & Values

-I approach my work from the belief that behaviour is communication and that meaningful change happens in the context of safe relationships and supportive environments.
-My practice is grounded in evidence-based behavioural science, while also recognizing that children and families are navigating complex emotional, developmental, and systemic realities.
-I aim to understand the whole picture before recommending strategies, and I work collaboratively with families and teams to create supports that are practical, respectful, and sustainable.
+My practice is grounded in evidence-based behavioural science, while recognizing that children and families are navigating complex emotional, developmental, and systemic realities.
+I take time to understand the full picture before recommending strategies, and I work collaboratively with families and teams to create support that is practical, respectful, and sustainable in everyday life.

 My Experience